 Dr. Frederick currently lives in Abingdon, Virginia with her husband and their two sons.

 - Auburn University, Auburn, Alabama, B.S.
 Secondary Education Social Studies

 - Vanderbilt University, Nashville, Tennessee, M.Ed.
 School Administration

 - East Tennessee State University, Johnson City, Tennessee, Ed.
 D Education Leadership, Policy, and Analysis

 - Assessing for Learning

 - Practicum in Education

 Dr. Frederick’s research interests include middle school best practices (dissertation topic), trauma-informed classroom approaches, educational leadership, and research-based practices in teaching and learning.

-Dr. Frederick has served as a classroom teacher for 13 years and a school administrator or 5 years.
-She is currently the Virginia Middle School Association President-Elect.
-She has also served on the 2019 Virginia Teacher of the Year selection panel.
+Dr. Frederick has served as a classroom teacher for 13 years and a school administrator for 5 years.
+She is currently the Virginia Middle School Association President.
+She has also served on the 2019, 2020, and 2021 Virginia Teacher of the Year selection panel.